erandro/Burger/Readme.md

 This application is a full stack app where the user can add and update data (burger's name in this case) to a database.
 This information is shown to the user in real time.

-The app is organized by MVE pattern (using Controller-Routes, Model-ORM, and View-Handlebars), the server is running on Heroku platform and the database is on JawsDB.
+The app is organized by MVC pattern (using Controller-Routes, Model-ORM, and View-Handlebars), the server is running on Heroku platform and the database is on JawsDB.

 #### Directory structure